HATCHING SHELLED BRINE SHRIMP EGGS

 Aerate under moderate air flow for 24-36 hours.
 Depending on temperature.

-Provide Light (florescent is sufficient), or place by window.
+Provide Light (fluorescent is sufficient), or place by window.

 Achieve slightly faster hatch rates from brine shrimp eggs at higher temps at or near 82 deg F.